netserf/google-cloud-private-gui-access/README.md

 Options for GUI access to be examined:

+1. gcloud with SSH tunneling - local host
-1. gcloud with SSH tunneling
+1. gcloud with SSH tunneling - remote host
 1. gcloud to enable SOCKS proxied access - TODO
 1. IAP for Windows - TODO